Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Optimal rate statements

-{\bf Remark:} When the Euclidean norm is used as the distance function, it can be observed that $\theta$ = 2 and $L_V = 1$ and the MPSA scheme reduces to the standard extragradient scheme.
-While~(\ref{eq:errmpsa}) can be directly used to obtain the rate estimate, we use~(\ref{eq:gamuse}) to obtain a much tighter estimate.
-Therefore, we have $\gamma_0^*(1,\sigma,2) = \frac{1+\sqrt{33}}{4\sigma}$. {Applying this value of $\gamma_0^*$ in} ~(\ref{eq:prevexp}) and following the rest of the algebra from Proposition~\ref{prop:strongpseudo}, we obtain the same upper bound as with the case of EGA.
+\end{proof} \ask{ {\bf Remark:} It can be observed that when the Euclidean norm is used as the distance function ($\theta$ = 2 and $L_V = 1$), the MPSA scheme reduces to the standard extragradient scheme and we obtain the same upper bound as with the case of \vs{ESA}.}

-{However, if we directly substitute $L_V = 1$ and $\theta = 2$ in \eqref{eq:errmpsa}, we obtain the slightly weaker bound given by } {We conclude this section with a rate analysis on the solution iterates under mere monotonicity of the map but under an additional requirement of weak-sharpness.
-We observe that the specification of the optimal steplength requires globally minimizing a product of convex functions over a Cartesian product of convex sets.
-While there are settings where this product is indeed convex, in this instance, the product is a nonconvex function.
-Yet, we observe that the global minimizer can be tractably obtained by solving two convex programs.
-The following simple lemma provides the necessary support for this result. }
+{We conclude this section with a rate analysis on the solution iterates under mere monotonicity of the map but under an additional requirement of weak-sharpness.
+We observe that the specification of the initial steplength requires globally minimizing a product of positive functions over a Cartesian product of convex sets.
+While there are settings where this product is indeed convex, \ka{it may also turn out to be nonconvex.} Yet, we observe that the global minimizer can be tractably obtained by solving two optimization problems.
+Lemma~\ref{lemm:productfns} provides the necessary support for this result.
+Note that in our setting, one \uvs{of these functions is a discontinuous nonconvex function} and its infima are analyzed in Lemma~\ref{lemm:t0}.}